-CAMBRIDGE, Mass. -- In perhaps a sign of what's at stake for Microsoft as business and consumers increasingly look to the "cloud" for their computing infrastructure, the software giant sent one of
+CAMBRIDGE, Mass. -- In perhaps a sign of what's at stake for Microsoft as business and consumers increasingly look to the "cloud" for their computing infrastructure, the software giant sent one of its top guns, research chief Craig Mundie, to last week's EmTech08 conference at MIT to talk about its profile in this paradigm shift.

 In a 45-minute presentation that included cameos by two personable robots and demos of Mundie using Microsoft technology to shuttle between his (highly privileged) physical and virtual environments, he argued that the future will run on an amalgam of client and cloud computing.
 And in that parallel environment, he implied, Microsoft will do just fine.